phaubertin/jinue/doc/syscalls/mechanisms.md

 * `arg2` maps to CPU register `esi`.
 * `arg3` maps to CPU register `edi`.

-This system call is always available.
-However, it is also the slowest, so it is best to use another one if support is available.

 ## SYSCALL/SYSRET (Fast AMD) Mechanism

 A system call can be invoked by executing the `SYSCALL` CPU instruction.